dolthub/dolt/doc/cli-tour.md

 ```
 > noms

-usage: noms [-no-pager] [command] [command-args]
+Noms is a tool for goofing with Noms data.

+Usage:

+  noms command [arguments]

 The commands are:

-  diff
+  diff        Shows the difference between two objects
-  ds
+  ds          Noms dataset management
-  log
-  serve
-  show
-  sync
+  log         Displays the history of a Noms dataset
+  serve       Serves a Noms database over HTTP
+  show        Shows a serialization of a Noms object
+  sync        Moves datasets between or within databases
-  version
+  version     Display noms version

-See noms <command> -h for information on each available command.
+Use "noms help [command]" for more information about a command.
 ```

 Without any arguments, `noms` lists out all available commands.
-To get information on a specific command, we can suffix it with `-h`:
+To get information on a specific command, we can use `noms help [command]`:

 ```
-> noms sync -h
+> noms help sync
-Moves datasets between or within databases.

-noms sync [options] <source-object> <dest-dataset>
+usage: noms sync [options] <source-object> <dest-dataset>

+See Spelling Objects at https://github.com/attic-labs/noms/blob/master/doc/spelling.md for details on the object and dataset arguments.

 ...
 ```